Mahmoudcali02/the-employee-tracker/README.md

 Usage
 * Application is run by executing "node app.js" The user is brought to a main menu with a list of commands that can be executed by using the arrows.
 Some options have further choices and prompts to interact with the system.

+# Links
+Link to a demo video:

+Link to the repository:

 # Screenshots
 ![](images/screenshot-1.JPG)